aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === 1.
 Pronouns

-The first of the examples showcases the functioning of pronouns in Deixiscript.
+The first example showcases the functioning of pronouns in Deixiscript.
 The following is the code:

 ```